knative/docs/install/Knative-with-ICP.md

 ### Install IBM Cloud Private

 Knative requires a v3.1.1 standard [IBM Cloud Private](https://www.ibm.com/cloud/private) cluster.
 Before you can install Knative, you must first complete all the steps that are provided in the [IBM Cloud Private standard cluster installation instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/installing/install_containers.html).
+For Example:

 1. Install Docker for your boot node only